minio/minio/docs/kms/README.md

 Vault as Key Management System requires following to be configured in Vault

 - transit backend configured with a named encryption key-ring
-- AppRole based authentication with read/update policy for transit backend
+- AppRole based authentication with read/update policy for transit backend.
+In particular, read and update policy are required for the generate data key endpoint and decrypt key endpoint.

 ### Environment variables